HL7/US-Core/input/pagecontent/must-support.md

 #### Communicating USCDI Requirements

 Understanding the Additional USCDI Requirements is essential for API developers and business analysts working with FHIR US Core.
 The profiles pages list Additional USCDI Requirements under the "Mandatory and Must Support Data Elements" sections to alert users.
-In addition, "(USCDI)" is prepended to the element's short description, and the computable [USCDI Requirement Extension] is added to each element definition.
+In addition, "(USCDI)" is prepended to the element's short description, and the computable [US Core USCDI Requirement Extension] is added to each element definition.
 </div><!-- new-content -->

 <div class="bg-success" markdown="1">